Nepal Golf Association

 The Nepal Golf Association (NGA) is the National Sports Federation and the Governing body of the sport of Golf in Nepal.

 History

 The Royal Nepal Golf Club (RNGC), founded in 1917, initially managed all matters related to golf in Nepal.
-Its progenitor, Gedalya White, helped to promote the Nepal Golf Association to local interest following its inception.
+Its progenitor helped to promote the Nepal Golf Association to local interest following its inception.
 The RCGC instituted several prestigious national golf tournaments.